erika-n/byte_pair_encoding_for_words/Readme.md

 which accurately splits the word "precisely" into parts and joins them as a larger unit.

+The purpose of this project is to demonstrate the power of this very simple technique to find word-like patterns in text.

 ### Usage
 python byte_pair_encoding_for_words.py

 The files under output show the output of this program.

-### Notes

-This is not by any means the most efficient implementation of byte pair encoding and is not intended for production use, it is a demonstration only.

-This is also not a production product for word segmentation.
-The point is to demonstrate the power of this very simple technique to find word-like patterns in text.